 Designate different areas in your office for specific purposes to prevent a hot mess in your office space.
 When you know where everything is supposed to be, and everything has a ’home’, it can make your work life so much easier.

-For example, make your desk space your main work area, create a storage section with all your reference documents on shelves or in filing cabinets, and create a supply area that contains all necessary equipment and supplies.
+For example, make your desk space your main work area - Move all your reference documents to a storage section on low open shelves, filing cabinets, or in your overhead desk storage, and create a supply area that contains all necessary equipment and supplies.
 These office supply storage ideas are great desk organization tips to organize your supplies for easy access and also prevent a cluttered workspace.

 Create a Filing System